fabienschlegel/d2c-v2/posts/from-gatsby-to-nextjs-journey-of-a-blog.md

 ---
-title: "From Gatsby to NextJS - journey of a blog"
+title: 'From Gatsby to NextJS - journey of a blog'
-date: "2022-09-20"
+date: '2022-09-20'
-coverImage: "/assets/blog/cover-images/from-gatsby-to-nextjs-journey-of-a-blog-illustration.png"
+coverImage: '/assets/blog/cover-images/from-gatsby-to-nextjs-journey-of-a-blog-illustration.png'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "Using Gatsby was a perfect example of not reinventing the wheel.
-Made with React, Giving free templates."
+excerpt: 'Using Gatsby was a perfect example of not reinventing the wheel.
+Made with React, Giving free templates.'
-tags: ["gatsby", "story", "blog", "nextjs"]
+tags: ['gatsby', 'story', 'blog', 'nextjs']
-related:
+related: ['create-a-blog-with-nextjs', 'publish-my-own-blog-start-of-content-creator']
-  ["create-a-blog-with-nextjs", "publish-my-own-blog-start-of-content-creator"]
 ---

 I have the idea to make a blog for two reasons.
 To help other developers and share my professional journey.
 To increase my value in the job market by learning new things and sharing my knowledge.